SoftwareDesignDevKings/Kings-Talloc/README.md

 > [!NOTE]
 > The project uses **GitHub Actions** for continuous integration.
 All tests must pass before code can be merged.
-> Tests are primarily for Firebase auth with 1 unit test configured.
+> Tests are primarily for Firebase auth with 1 unit test configured for future integration.

 **Pipeline Steps:**